rl1987/trickster.dev/tricksterblog/content/post/jq-tool-and-language-for-json-processing.md

 +++
 author = "rl1987"
-title = "jq: tool and language for JSON processing" date = "2025-01-31" tags = []
+title = "jq: tool and language for JSON processing" date = "2025-04-30" tags = []
 draft = true
 +++

-Since JSON is the dominant data representation format for most of the modern RESTful APIs.
-Some automation and devops tools (Terraform, AWS CLI, kubectl, etc.) optionally output data in JSON format to make it machine readable.
-Some datasets (e.g. MRFs from health insurance companies) are available as JSON files.
+JSON is the dominant data representation format for most of the modern RESTful APIs and certain automation/devops tools (Terraform, AWS CLI, kubectl, etc.) optionally output data in JSON format to make it machine readable.
+Some datasets (e.g. service price lists from health insurance companies) are available primarily as JSON files.
 For these reasons parsing, generation, modification and analysis of JSON documents is nothing new for many explorers of cyberspace.
 Indeed, there are libraries and tools to wrangle JSONified data in pretty much all popular general purpose programming languages.
 But what about shell scripts?
 When one is programming in Bash or Zsh it might be necessary to run some curl(1) snippet and extract parts of API response, but your standard Unix text processing tools - awk(1), sed(1), grep(1) and others largely predate JSON popularity and are not designed with nested data trees in mind. [jq](https://jqlang.github.io/jq/) is CLI tool that was designed to fill the gap here and addresses the need of making JSON wrangling easier within the Unix/Linux environment.
 But it is not merely a CLI tool.
 Like AWK, it is also a Turing-complete domain specific language that lets you implement arbitrarily complex (within limits of computability) JSON document processing scripts.

 One can install jq via the usual package managers: